tamunoWoks/Statistics/averages.md

 | Common in          | Skewed distributions, surveys |

 ## Mode
 The **mode** is the most common or most repeated value in a dataset.
 It is a measure of central tendency, just like the mean and median but it is the value that appears most frequently in a dataset.

+A dataset can have:
+- One mode → Unimodal
+- Two modes → Bimodal
+- More than two → Multimodal
+- No mode → if all values occur with the same frequency